THEFT & FRAUD PROTECTION

 Fullerton, CA 92834-6790

 Ask for a free credit report.
 Once you place the fraud alert on your file, you’re entitled to order free copies of your credit reports.
 When you get your credit reports, review them carefully.
 If you find fraudulent or inaccurate information, get it removed.
 Close any accounts that you suspect have been tampered with or opened fraudulently.
 File a report with your local police or police in the community where the identity theft took place and get a copy of that report or report number.
 Finally, you need to file a complaint with the Federal Trade Commission (FTC).
 By sharing your identity theft complaint with the FTC, you will provide important information that can help law enforcement officials across the nation track down identity thieves and stop them.
-You can use the online complaint form or call the FTC’s Identity Theft Hotline, toll-free: 1-877-ID-THEFT (438-4338); TTY: 1-866-653-4261; or write Identity Theft Clearinghouse, Federal Trade Commission, 600 Pennsylvania Avenue, NW, Washington, DC 20580.
+You can use the or call the FTC’s Identity Theft Hotline, toll-free: 1-877-ID-THEFT (438-4338); TTY: 1-866-653-4261; or write Identity Theft Clearinghouse, Federal Trade Commission, 600 Pennsylvania Avenue, NW, Washington, DC 20580.